25 Things You Didn’t Know You Could Sell on eBay, From Pine Cones to Dentures

 1. Empty Boxes

-What?!
-Yes, that’s right, empty boxes will sell on eBay, depending on what the boxes are for.
+What?
+Yes, empty boxes will sell on eBay, depending on what the boxes are for.

-If you choose to buy a brand-new doll (approximately $125 dollars) you can earn back some of the money you spent.
+If you buy a brand-new doll (approximately $125) you can earn back some of the money you spent by selling the box.

 They may not sell for a ton of money, but every little bit counts.
 If you were planning to throw them out anyway, why not earn a few bucks?